Tapps-Gervis-Meyrick baronets

 The Tapps, later Tapps-Gervis, later Tapps-Gervis-Meyrick Baronetcy, of Hinton Admiral in the County of Hampshire, is a title in the Baronetage of Great Britain.
 It was created on 28 July 1791 for the landowner and developer George Tapps.
 The second Baronet sat as Member of Parliament for New Romney and Christchurch.
 He assumed in 1835 the additional surname of Gervis.
 The third Baronet was high sheriff of Anglesey in 1878.
 He assumed in 1876 by Royal licence the additional surname of Meyrick according to the will of Owen Fuller Meyrick, a relative on his mother's side, from whom he inherited the Bodorgan estate on the Isle of Anglesey.
 The fourth Baronet was high sheriff of Hampshire in 1900.
 The fifth Baronet was high sheriff of Anglesey in 1939.

-The family seats are Hinton Admiral, near Bransgore, Hampshire, and Bodorgan Hall, Anglesey.
+The family seats are Bodorgan Hall, Anglesey, Hinton Admiral, near Bransgore, Hampshire.

 The Tapps Coat of Arms: Azure on a fess or between three rhinoceroses argent three escallops gules.